RishabhDE/Vision2Sign/README.md

 ## Contact

-For any questions or inquiries, please contact the project team.
+For any questions or inquiries, please contact rishabhmalik15@outlook.com.